Writer, Translator, Scholar, Internationalist

 MEMBERSHIPS, AWARDS, GRANTS, AND FELLOWSHIPS:

-French-American Foundation Prize for Translation of Non-Fiction, 2021; 1984 to the present, member in good standing of the Harvard Club of New York City; Openwork long-listed for Best Translated Book Award, 2015; Aston Magna Academy Grant, summer 1995; Oxford-Sorbonne Exchange Fellowship, 1976-77; Marshall Scholarship for Study in the United Kingdom, 1973-76; Magdalen College (Oxford) Research Grant in Rome, 1974; English Oration Prize (for the valedictory address, “A Regional Mythology”), Harvard University, 1973 (delivered before honorees Georgia O’Keeffe, Rudolf Serkin, Margaret Mead, and Robert Penn Warren; congratulatory messages from Robert Fitzgerald, David Riesman, and Fritz Hollings).
+French-American Foundation Prize for Translation of Non-Fiction, 2021; 1984 to the present, member in good standing of the Harvard Club of New York City; Openwork long-listed for the Best Translated Book Award, 2015; Aston Magna Academy Grant, summer 1995; Oxford-Sorbonne Exchange Fellowship, 1976-77; Marshall Scholarship for Study in the United Kingdom, 1973-76; Magdalen College (Oxford) Research Grant in Rome, 1974; English Oration Prize (for the valedictory address, “A Regional Mythology”), Harvard University, 1973 (delivered before honorees Georgia O’Keeffe, Rudolf Serkin, Margaret Mead, and Robert Penn Warren; congratulatory messages from Robert Fitzgerald, David Riesman, and Fritz Hollings).

 TEACHING AND RESEARCH: